kKsk03/survive_farmersdelight/README.md

 # Survive - Farmer's Delight Mod Compat
 Provides numerical support data pack for [Farmer's Delight](https://github.com/vectorwing/FarmersDelight)'s food and drink for [Survive](https://github.com/Stereowalker/Survive)

+## How to use?

+Download the latest `.zip` file from the [release](https://github.com/kKsk03/survive_farmersdelight/releases) and place it inside your world's datapack folder

+Then, use `/datapack enable *.zip` in the game to enable datapack

 ## Supported items

 ### Foods and drinks [itemIds]